qinlincmu/ReachModelPlex/README.md

             constant.py: parameters used for ModelPlex monitor
             flowstar.py: execution of flowstar in python
-            interval_estimation: variable interval estimation using interval arithmetic libmonitor.so: shared library compiled from monitor's condition (C code)
+            interval_estimation: variable interval estimation using interval arithmetic curvature_monitor.so: shared library compiled from the old curvature monitor's condition (its C code file is curvature_monitor.c), ref: https://ieeexplore.ieee.org/abstract/document/8736770 heading_monitor.so: shared library compiled from the new heading monitor's condition (its C code file is heading_monitor.c)
             math_tool: some simple math utility functions
             modelplex: conversion functions to transfer robot's state into modelplex's state for further use in safety checking using modelplex
             polytope_2_7: external function used for representing disturbance for tube mpc